 - 4 tablespoon unsalted butter

-- Make the custard.
-Add the Earl Grey infused milk, eggs, and vanilla extract into a medium bowl and whisk until fully combined.
+- Make the earl grey custard.
+Add the infused milk, eggs, and vanilla extract into a medium bowl and whisk until fully combined.

 - Soak the brioche.
 Lay half of the brioche slices in a large baking pan.
 Pour half of the Earl Grey custard mixture over the bread slices and soak for 2 minutes before turning over and soaking for another two minutes.

 - Fry the soaked slices.
-Heat a large fry pan on medium to high heat and add a tablespoon of butter.
+Heat a large fry pan on medium heat and add a tablespoon of butter.
 Once the butter has melted add in the soaked bread slices carefully and fry for 3 minutes or until the underside is golden brown.
 Add another tablespoon of butter if required and flip the brioche slices and fry for another 3 minutes until the second side is golden.
 If the brioche starts to burn then reduce the temperature slightly.

 - Repeat the soak and fry.
 Repeat this process with the remaining brioche slices until all are cooked.
 Add another tablespoon of butter before frying the second batch.
-Serve warm with freshly whipped cream, homemade blackberry jam, fresh blackberries and slivered almonds. (optional)
+Serve warm with freshly whipped cream, homemade blackberry jam, fresh blackberries, and slivered almonds (optional).

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

 This post was originally published in May 2021 but has been updated with new photos..

 Hi Emma, This sounds like an awesome recipe- I love the sound of the Earl Grey French Toast.
 Can't wait to try it out this weekend.
 Is it ok to sub the blackberry jam with another type of jam?